spatie/docs.spatie.be-old/resources/views/menu/v2/menus-in-your-laravel-app/views-as-menu-items.md

 title: Views as Menu Items
 ---

 `laravel-menu` ships with a `View` item type, which you can use to render views as menu items.
-Views are creating by specifying the view's name, and optionally passing data.
+Views are created by specifying the view's name, and optionally passing data.

 ```php
 Menu::new()